Six members of chambers participate in Inner Temple outreach events - Apr 2019

 - Johnson (VO) v HB Foods Ltd UKUT (LC) 539: Appeared before President of the Upper Tribunal (Lands Chamber) in case about whether appeals before the Lands Chamber are heard de novo.

 In public law, Sarabjit appears in first-instance judicial reviews for both claimants and public bodies and also has vast appellate experience in the Court of Appeal, having appeared there dozens of times as sole counsel.
 He has acted in a number of complex cases, particularly where they interact with other areas he practices in such as tax, healthcare and immigration.
-For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases, such as in the IT (Jamaica) case on the interplay between deportation and the public interest.
+For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases, as illustrated below.

 - HD (Trafficked women) Nigeria (CG) UKUT 454 (IAC): Appeared in country guidance case before the Upper Tribunal on whether it was safe for Nigerian sex trafficking victims to be returned to Nigeria.